oliver-coates/OakAsh-ThornWiki/Oak Ash and Thorn Wiki/Oak Ash and Thorn Wiki/Geography, Geopolitics & History/Notable Institutions/Imperial Institute of Brittania.md

 ### Department of Demonology

 Officially, the Department of Demonology does not exist.
 The Institute will publicly admit to studying small elements the demonic as part the ISI’s Physics and Biology research.
 The reality is far from this however.

+The Department of Demonology operates multiple clandestine laboratories across the colonies, Java Sea region, Antarctica and in the British isles itself.
+Researchers are secretly recruited from across the institute and sworn to secrecy.

+The DOD is kept under strict watch by the Royal Inquisition, who ensures that each research team has an Inquisitor attached.
+Inquisitors supervising demonic research must give approval for any required tests, and hold the power to redact any conducted research, and in extreme cases, kill the research team.